secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/community-contributions/index.html.md

 ## Contributing to GitLab Learn

-At GitLab, [everyone can contribute](https://about.gitlab.com/company/strategy/#mission).
-This section outlines the contributions process to the GitLab Learn LXP.
+At GitLab, [everyone can contribute](/company/strategy/#mission).
+This section outlines the contributions process to the GitLab Learn LXP by members of our wider community.

 ### Why contribute?